V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 ## The Challenge

 The main challenge lies in the use of GGML for both conversation interactions (openllama) and voice commands (whisper).
-The goal is to create a digital assistant similar to Siri, but the complexity of game development presents significant hurdles.
+The goal is to create a digital assistant, but the complexity of game development presents significant hurdles.

 ## The Strategy